laravel/docs/http-client.md

 <a name="headers"></a>
 ### Headers

-Headers may be added to requests using the `withHeaders` method:
+Headers may be added to requests using the `withHeaders` method.
+This `withHeaders` method accepts an array of key / value pairs:

     $response = Http::withHeaders([
         'X-First' => 'foo'